prashanthnallamilli/aws-ec2-secure-access-using-ssm/README.md

 ### 4. Full Auditability
 - All access via SSM is logged in AWS
 - Supports compliance and traceability

+##  Production-Style Architecture Design
+In real-world cloud environments, application servers are not exposed directly to the internet.

+A typical production architecture follows this design:

+User (Browser)
+     |
+     v
+Application Load Balancer (Public Subnet)
+     |
+     v
+EC2 Application Servers (Private Subnet, No Public IP)
+     |
+     v
+Administrative Access via AWS Systems Manager (SSM)

+Key characteristics:
+- EC2 instances do not have public IP addresses
+- Only the Load Balancer is internet-facing
+- Administrative access is identity-based (IAM + SSM)
+- Network-level isolation using private subnets

+## Why This Architecture Is Used in Companies
+This architecture is widely adopted because it:
+- Eliminates direct internet exposure of servers
+- Reduces attack surface by design
+- Centralizes security controls
+- Supports Zero Trust access models
+- Allows easy scaling without redesign

+Even small applications benefit from this architecture due to improved security and future readiness.

 ## Implementation Steps